adlikestocode/skills-github-pages/README.md

-# Home page for protfolio
+# Home page for portfolio
-_Create a site or blog from your GitHub repositories with GitHub Pages._

 ## Introduction